Salient Object Detection in the Deep Learning Era: An In-Depth Survey: More Discussions

-The DNNs are generally designed to be deep and complicated in order to increase the model capacity and achieve better performance in various tasks.
-However, more ingenuous and light-weighted network architectures are required to fulfill the requirements of mobile and embedded applications such as robotics, autonomous driving, augmented reality, \etc. The degradation of accuracy and generalization capability due to model scale deduction is desired to be minimum.
+Current top-leading deep SOD models are designed to be complicated in order to achieve increased learning capacity and improved performance.
+However, more ingenuous and light-weight architectures are required to fulfill the requirements of mobile and embedded applications, such as robotics, autonomous driving, augmented reality, \etc. The degradation of accuracy and generalization ability caused by model scale deduction {should be minimal}.
+To facilitate the application of SOD in real-world scenarios, it is {possible} to utilize model compression~\cite{bucilua2006model} or knowledge distillation~\cite{hinton2015distilling,romero2014fitnets} techniques to develop compact and fast SOD models with competitive performance.
+Such compression techniques have already been shown effective in improving generalization ability and alleviating under-fitting for training efficient object detection models~\cite{chen2017learning}.

-To facilitate the application of SOD in real-world scenarios, it is considerable to utilize model compression~\cite{bucilua2006model} techniques to learn compact and fast SOD models with competitive prediction accuracy.
-Hinton~\etal~\cite{hinton2015distilling} extended the idea in~\cite{bucilua2006model} and propose \textit{knowledge distillation (KD)}, which is able to train a shallow or compressed student model under the supervision of the soften outputs from the large teacher model with minor accuracy drop for image classification.
-Romero~\etal~\cite{romero2014fitnets} further extend KD by utilizing intermediate-level feature from the teacher as `hints' for the training of the student network.
-Such compression techniques have shown the effectiveness in improving the generalization capability and alleviating under-fitting when training faster models for object detection~\cite{chen2017learning}, a more challenging task compared with image classification.
-It is worthy of exploring compressing SOD models with these techniques for fast and accurate saliency prediction.

-There are also applications where the inputs of SOD are images from other modalities (\eg depth), and the labeled data is limited compared with RGB datasets.
-To fully exploit the existing RGB SOD datasets, besides initializing with generic RGB SOD feature representations then finetuning on data of other modalities, one can use \textit{cross modal distillation}~\cite{gupta2016cross}, which transfers the supervision from labeled RGB images to the paired unlabeled data with new modalities and effectively learns feature hierarchies.
-In this way, the existing DNN architecture for general SOD can be extended to other modalities without having to collect additional large-scale labeled datasets.